Creative & Education Texas (TX) Rank #30 of 50

 90th Percentile $89,976

 The largest employment areas for chefs in Texas include Houston, Dallas, Austin, and San Antonio.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Chef in Texas